CumulusNetworks/docs/content/cumulus-linux/Layer-3/Segment-Routing.md

       400
         fe80::202:ff:fe00:c from r4(swp3) (10.1.1.4)
         (fe80::202:ff:fe00:c) (used)
-          Origin IGP, metric 0, localpref 100, valid, external, bestpath-from-AS 40065444, best Remote label: 3
+          Origin IGP, metric 0, localpref 100, valid, external, bestpath-from-AS 400, best Remote label: 3
           Label Index: 4
           AddPath ID: RX 0, TX 14
           Last update: Tue Aug 15 13:57:45 2017
     cumulus@r1:~$

-To show the FRR MPLS table, run the NCLU `net show mpls table` command or the vtysh `show mpls table` command.
 You can see the FRR MPLS table in the output below, where r1 receives a packet with label 104.
-Its outbound label is 3, which appears as
- *implicit-null* below, so it pops then the payload is forwarded out of swp3, the interface to r4:
+Its outbound label is 3, which appears as *implicit-null* below, so it pops then the payload is forwarded out of swp3, the interface to r4:

     cumulus@r1:~$ net show mpls table